 The majority of the children develop speech and language skills in the first five years of life.
 A child who takes longer than that may have a problem.
-While there are many speech disorders There is no conventional way of treating speech disorders other than Speech Language Therapy.
+While there are many speech disorders There is no conventional way of treating speech disorders other than Speech Language Therapy in Vancouver.

 Speech therapy is used to treat people who have speech disorders.
 It is done by Speech-language pathologists (SLPs) in layman terms called Speech Therapist.
 Their goal is to help the children emotionally by making then feel confident when speaking and be less frustrated when unable to form a word and physically by exercises that help them loosen the tension built in their body.

 They help identify the kind of language problem the child has.
 After the diagnosis is made, they suggest the best treatment that should be given to the young.
 The speech therapist depending on kind of speech disorder work with the children in one to one sessions or group sessions

 A speech-language pathologist can help children with these problems: